-Formulary medications with PA may require the use of first line medications before they are approved.
+Formulary medications with PA may require the use of first-line medications before they are approved.

-Quantity limitations
+Quantity Limitations

+In some cases, Members may only be able to receive certain quantities of medication.
 Quantity limitations have been placed on certain medications to ensure safe and appropriate use of the medication.
+Information on limits are included and can be found in the formulary document.

-Age limits
+Age Limits